 2. an indication whether the complaint may be filed in writing or verbally;

-3. time frames for decisions on complaints;
+3. a provision that all complaints will be investigated and that a written decision regarding the complaint will be sent to the complainant within 30 days of receipt of the complaint;

 4. a requirement that written agency decisions be sent to the complainant along with the written appeal process in the language spoken by the complainant.

-(h) Grievance Procedure Appeal.
+(h) Complaint and Grievance Procedure Appeal.
 The appeal procedure shall include the opportunity for the complainants to avail themselves of at least one level of administrative review above line staff and their immediate supervisors.
 Such procedure shall include but not be limited to:

 1. a statement that the appeal must be filed in writing;